tonmoy-chowdhury-maersk/tonmoy-chowdhury-maersk.github.io/README.md

 - **Email (Personal):** 17.tonmoy@gmail.com

 ## Summary
 Experienced senior software engineer with around 10 years of experience in developing and delivering high-quality software solutions.
 Proven track record of leading cross-functional teams and driving successful project outcomes using agile development methodologies.
-Somewhat of a neophile!
+I am passionate about exploring & working in the area of cloud-native & distributed applications.
+Also, somewhat of a neophile!

 ## Work Experience
 ### A. P. Moller - Maersk, Senior Software Engineer (2022 - Till date)